nanolith/mockcpp/README.md

 cyclic resolution issues, or for facilitating a faster compilation on systems that don't support precompiled headers.

 mockpp/mockpp.h effectively includes world.
-This is a quick and dirty way to get started.
+This is a quick and easy way to get started.

 ##Strict and Relaxed Evaluation